Ohio jury deadlocks in racially charged murder trial of ex-cop

-CINCINNATI Jurors in the trial of a white former University of Cincinnati police officer charged with murdering a black man in a traffic stop told the judge their deliberations had deadlocked on Friday but were ordered to redouble efforts at reaching a unanimous verdict.
+CINCINNATI (Reuters) - Jurors in the trial of a white former University of Cincinnati police officer charged with murdering a black man during a traffic stop told the judge their deliberations had deadlocked on Friday but were ordered to redouble efforts at reaching a unanimous verdict.

-The 12 panelists were sent back to the jury room by judge Megan Shanahan after telling her they had failed, since beginning deliberations on Wednesday, to agree on whether former officer Ray Tensing was guilty or not guilty of murder or voluntary manslaughter.
+The 12 panelists were sent back to the jury room by judge Megan Shanahan at around 12:30 p.m.
+EST (1730 GMT) after telling her they had failed, since beginning deliberations on Wednesday, to agree on whether former officer Ray Tensing was guilty or not guilty of murder or voluntary manslaughter.

+At around 6 p.m.
+EST jurors remained at an impasse and were dismissed by Shanahan for the night.
+Jurors are scheduled to begin deliberations again on Saturday morning.

 The killing fueled demonstrations against use of lethal force by white officers against unarmed blacks and other minorities, which has been the focus of nationwide protests and a renewed national debate over racial bias in the criminal justice system.